Group Dinners and Private Events

 The Cannibal, is your local butcher’s restaurant — named as an ode to the “greatest cyclist of all time,” Eddy Merckx.

-We are the hidden neighborhood gem that’s a bit too cozy and a bit too salty.
+We are the hidden neighborhood gem and beer garden that’s a bit too cozy and a bit too salty.

 Originally from Chadds Ford, Pennsylvania, Evan Christian Pappanicholas grew up in the restaurant industry.
 His father owned two Greek restaurants from 1968-1998 in Delaware.
 He continued the tradition as owner of three New York City restaurants & one in LA: Resto, The Cannibal and The Cannibal Hell’s Kitchen & The Cannibal Beer & Butcher in Los Angeles.